HyacinthBots/LilyBot/docs/development-guide.md

 and clicking generate new token.
 You don't need to select any scopes.
 DO NOT SHARE THIS WITH ANYONE.

 `SENTRY_DSN` is a connection string for Sentry, a logging tool.
-You can find out more about it [here]( https://sentry.io/welcome/).
+You can find out more about it [here](https://sentry.io/welcome/).

+`MODE` is the name of the environment you are running in.
+If you're doing development, you'll want "development" as your mode string.

 ## Step 4 - Starting your Mongo database
 Open a terminal window and start your Mongo database using the respective command for your OS.